What is a Zoning By-law?

 Unlike a zoning amendment, a minor variance does not change the existing by-law.
 Instead, it provides relief from the specific requirements of the by-law in order to allow you to follow through with your proposal and obtain a construction permit (see Public Information Release entitled “Committee of Adjustment”).

-To obtain additional information with respect to submitting an Application for Zoning By-law Amendment, please contact Lorraine Bagnell, Administrative Coordintor - Planning, (613) 342-8772; or email contact form.
+To obtain additional information with respect to submitting an Application for Zoning By-law Amendment, please contact Dayna Golledge, Administrative Coordintor - Planning, (613) 342-8772; or email contact form.